jgomes28-blip/20-percent/README.md

 - **Ingredient-based Filtering** with visual chips
 - **Dietary Filters**: Vegan, Vegetarian, Keto, Gluten-Free, Paleo, Low-Carb, High-Protein
 - **Difficulty Levels** and cooking times for each recipe
+- **⭐ Community Rating System** with 5-star ratings and detailed reviews
+- **💡 Tips & Tricks Sharing** where users can share cooking modifications and discoveries

 ### 🤖 **AI-Powered Features**
 - **Custom Recipe Generation** using OpenAI API